mhutchie/vscode-git-graph/CONTRIBUTING.md

 Suggest a new feature for this extension!
 We want to make Git Graph an even more useful tool in Visual Studio Code, so any suggestions you have are greatly appreciated.

 Check the [open feature requests](https://github.com/mhutchie/vscode-git-graph/issues?q=is%3Aissue+is%3Aopen+label%3A"feature+request"), and any feature requests ready for release on the [project board](https://github.com/mhutchie/vscode-git-graph/projects/1#column-4514040), to see if your idea is already under consideration or on its way.
-If it is, give the issue a thumbs up so it will be higher prioritsed.
+If it is, give the issue a thumbs up so it will be higher prioritised.

 If your feature hasn't previously been suggested, please follow these steps:
 1. Raise an issue using the "Feature Request" template.
 [Create Feature Request](https://github.com/mhutchie/vscode-git-graph/issues/new?assignees=mhutchie&labels=feature+request&template=feature-request.md&title=)